"Many find fine art intimidating, and so this show, by Boston’s own Tamar Avishai, is a lovely, accessible tour."

-The Lonely Palette is a podcast that aims to return art history to the masses, one painting at a time.
-Based out of - but not affiliated with - the Museum of Fine Arts, Boston, Tamar picks a painting du jour, interviews unsuspecting passers-by, and then dives deeply into the object, the movement, the social context, and anything and everything else that will make it as exciting to you as it is to her.
-Episodes have aired most recently on PRX Remix and CBC Radio's Podcast Playlist.
+Each episode of The Lonely Palette, creator and host Tamar Avishai picks an object du jour, interviews unsuspecting passers-by in front of it, and then dives deeply into the movement, the social context, the anecdotes, and anything and everything else that will make it as exciting to you as it is to her.

 New around here?
 Welcome!
 Start with this episode.

 Here are some other essentials to get you oriented:

 - Understanding why the heck Paul Cezanne is considered "the father of Modern Art" will help situate almost every episode on the art of the early 20th century.

 - Jokester Marcel Duchamp's impish urinal-as-art explains the rest.

 - Mary Cassatt helps explain the painful origins of art history's "woman problem."

 - Pull up a chair to understand why Piet Mondrian's pure abstraction isn't as nearly inaccessible as you think.

 - Explore the art world itself, because it turns out that the most famous painting in the world is indebted to its own fame.